Skip to main content

 Thumbnail: The total flux through the surface is found by adding up for each patch.
 In the limit as the patches become infinitesimally small, this is the surface integral.
 (CC0; Chetvorno via Wikipedia)

-This page titled 3: Surface Integrals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Joel Feldman, Andrew Rechnitzer and Elyse Yeager via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3: Surface Integrals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Joel Feldman, Andrew Rechnitzer and Elyse Yeager via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?